 William R. Baker III is the Local Co-Chair of the Litigation & Trial Department in the Washington, D.C. office of Latham & Watkins.
-Mr. Baker's practice includes a broad range of business regulatory and corporate governance matters, including representing corporations, auditing and other professional firms, investment banks, and other financial institutions in US Securities and Exchange Commission (SEC) and other regulatory enforcement proceedings.
+Mr. Baker handles a broad range of business regulatory and corporate governance matters, including representing corporations, auditing and other professional firms, investment banks, and other financial institutions in US Securities and Exchange Commission (SEC) and other regulatory enforcement proceedings.
 In addition, Mr. Baker conducts internal investigations on behalf of management and boards of directors.
 He regularly counsels clients on SEC reporting, disclosure, compliance, and corporate governance requirements.